Try Transformer for Snowflake

 7. For the Table property, click the Select Table icon ().
 Navigate to the schema and database where you created the tutorial tables, select the WAREHOUSE_EAST table, then click Save.

 Notice how the database, schema, and table display in separate text boxes in the Table property.
-You can use those text boxes to select different values, such as a different schema within the specified database or a different table within the specified database and schema.
+You can use those text boxes to select different values.
 When needed, you can use the X icon to clear all three boxes.

 Also notice that the table name becomes the name of the origin.